HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Install_huddo_boards.md

     - Docker

-- **License Key**: Huddo Boards is a free entitlement for HCL DX customers, but it requires to obtain a license key from [](https://store.huddo.com).
+- **License Key**: Huddo Boards is a free entitlement for HCL DX customers, but it requires to obtain a license key from [Huddo Store](https://store.huddo.com).

 ## Deploying Huddo Boards using Helm